 Jess Row is a novelist, nonfiction writer, and literary critic.
 He's the author of two collections of short stories, The Train to Lo Wu and Nobody Ever Gets Lost, a novel, Your Face in Mine, and a collection of essays, White Flights: Race, Fiction, and the American Imagination.
 His second novel, The New Earth, will be published in spring 2023 by Ecco/HarperCollins.

-His fiction has appeared in The New Yorker, The Atlantic, Tin House, Conjunctions, Ploughshares, Granta, n+1, and elsewhere, has been anthologized three times in The Best American Short Stories, and has won two Pushcart Prizes and a PEN/O. Henry Award.
+His fiction has appeared in The New Yorker, The Atlantic, Virginia Quarterly Review, Tin House, Conjunctions, Ploughshares, Granta, n+1, and elsewhere, has been anthologized three times in The Best American Short Stories, and has won two Pushcart Prizes and a PEN/O. Henry Award.
 He has received a Guggenheim fellowship, an NEA fellowship in fiction, a Whiting Writers Award, and a Whiting Creative Nonfiction Grant.
 In 2007, he was named a “Best Young American Novelist” by Granta.
-His nonfiction and criticism appear often in The New Yorker, The New Republic, The New York Times Book Review, Bookforum, Threepenny Review, and Boston Review, among other venues.
+His nonfiction and criticism has appeared in The New Yorker, The New Republic, The New York Times Book Review, Bookforum, Threepenny Review, and Boston Review, among other venues.

-His forthcoming projects include a novel, The New Earth, a new collection of short stories, Storyknife, and a collection of essays on contemporary American masculinity, On Being Short.
+His forthcoming projects include a new collection of short stories, Storyknife, and a collection of essays on contemporary American masculinity, On Being Short.